50+ European Alternatives to US Tech: The Privacy-First Business Stack

 Replaces: NordVPN, ExpressVPN Flat €5/mo, always

-No logs RAM-only servers WireGuard + quantum-resistant Powers Firefox VPN
+No logs RAM-only servers WireGuard + quantum-resistant Powers Mozilla VPN

-Mullvad 🇸🇪 is in a class of its own.
-100% founder-owned, no external investors, no marketing department, no affiliate program.
-Just a flat EUR 5/month since 2009.
-They don't even know who you are: account creation generates a random number.
-No email, no name, no nothing.
-700+ servers in 49 countries, all running entirely on RAM with no persistent storage.
-Quantum-resistant WireGuard enabled by default since February 2025.
-Mozilla chose Mullvad as the infrastructure behind Firefox VPN.
-Audited by Cure53 with zero critical, high, or medium findings.
+Mullvad 🇸🇪 is in a class by itself.
+Founder-owned, no outside investors, no marketing department, no affiliate program.
+Just a flat EUR 5 a month, the same since 2009.
+They don't even know who you are: creating an account spits out a random number, and that's it.
+No email.
+No name.
+Nothing.
+Around 690 servers in 49 countries, every one running on RAM alone with nothing written to disk.
+Quantum-resistant WireGuard has been on by default since January 2025.
+When Mozilla needed infrastructure for Mozilla VPN, it picked Mullvad.
+And Cure53 audited it with zero critical or high findings.

-For encrypted file sharing, Tresorit 🇨🇭 is the Swiss-headquartered Dropbox replacement.
-End-to-end encrypted, zero-knowledge, owned by Swiss Post (a government entity).
-10,000+ businesses.
-From EUR 20/user/month.
-Cryptomator 🇩🇪 takes a lighter approach: it encrypts files before they reach any cloud provider.
-Keep your existing Dropbox or Google Drive but add a zero-knowledge encryption layer.
-Free and open source, with a team Hub from $6/seat/month.
+For encrypted file sharing, Tresorit 🇨🇭 is the Swiss-headquartered Dropbox replacement: end-to-end encrypted, zero-knowledge, and owned by Swiss Post, a government entity.
+More than 10,000 businesses use it, from EUR 20 per user a month.
+Cryptomator 🇩🇪 takes a lighter line.
+It encrypts your files before they ever reach a cloud provider, so you keep your existing Dropbox or Google Drive and wrap a zero-knowledge layer around it.
+Free and open source, with a team Hub from $6 per seat a month.

-For password management, Passbolt 🇱🇺 is the open-source option from Luxembourg.
-Self-hostable, end-to-end encrypted, designed for teams.
-40,000+ organizations, $8M Series A. Community Edition is free for unlimited users.
-If you're already in the Proton ecosystem, Proton Pass at $1.99/user/month extends that with zero-knowledge password storage under Swiss law.
+For passwords, Passbolt 🇱🇺 is the open-source option out of Luxembourg.
+Self-hostable, end-to-end encrypted, and built for teams.
+More than 40,000 organizations, an $8M Series A behind it, and a Community Edition that's free for unlimited users.
+Already living in the Proton world?
+Proton Pass at $1.99 per user a month adds zero-knowledge password storage under Swiss law.

-For authentication, ZITADEL 🇨🇭 is a Swiss-built Auth0 replacement.
-Open source, native multi-tenancy, supports Passkeys, OIDC, SAML, and SCIM. $15.5M in total funding.
-Free cloud tier with pay-as-you-go scaling.
-Ideal for B2B SaaS products that need multi-tenant auth on EU soil.
+For authentication, ZITADEL 🇨🇭 is a Swiss-built Auth0 replacement: open source, multi-tenant by design, with Passkeys, OIDC, SAML, and SCIM. $15.5M in total funding, a free cloud tier, and pay-as-you-go from there.
+If you're shipping a B2B SaaS product that needs multi-tenant auth on EU soil, this is the one.

 AI, translation, and productivity